-- 1. Signs and Types of Abuse - 2.
+- I. Signs and Types of Abuse - 2.
 Farleigh School Form For Recording Concerns

-APPENDIX 1 -SIGNS AND TYPES OF ABUSE
+Appendix I - SIGNS AND TYPES OF ABUSE

-All School staff should be aware that abuse, neglect and safeguarding issues are rarely standalone events that can be covered by one definition or label.
+All School staff should be aware that abuse, neglect, exploitation and safeguarding issues are rarely standalone events that can be covered by one definition or label.
 In most cases, multiple issues will overlap with one another.